Who can foster?

-Is there a criteria I have to meet?
+Is there criteria I have to meet?

-You must have a legal right to work in the UK
+• Have a legal right to work in the UK

-What do I need to foster?
+What else do I need to foster?

 What makes a great foster carer?